Taipei has a bus system that makes it easy to travel around the city. Local buses have a number and their fare is approximately NT $15 50-cent USD.

 About Taoyuan International Airport

 In Taipei almost on every street or alley you’ll find something to eat.
 Like many populous cities you’ll find a good mix of international delicacies.
 In East Taipei, you’ll pay a hefty price tag but you’ll also dine with the rich and maybe even the famous.
 In West Taipei you’ll find great food that packs a smaller price tag.
 Among all the restaurants you’ll also find several night markets; some are even open during the day.
 A night market will have stores and restaurants set up in a sort of flea market style.
 There you’ll find a huge variety of food.
 A tourist favorite is Shilin Night Market.
-While you’re there try: oyster omelets, tianbula, stinky tofu, mango ice, and pearl milk.
+While you’re there you can try the oyster omelets, tianbula, stinky tofu, mango ice, and pearl milk.
 Don’t worry if all of this sounds too taboo, you’ll also find a mix of things you’re used to like spare ribs, fried fish fillets, sweet and sour chicken, and fried rice.

 Hotels near TPE